canonical/ubuntu-core-docs/docs/en/guides/manage-devices/index.md

 ## Model assertions that allow adding a system user

 The model includes store account IDs.
-You can find yours [your](https://dashboard.snapcraft.io/dev/account/) `n the `Snap account-id` field.
+You can find yours listed as `Snap account-id` on the [Your account details](https://dashboard.snapcraft.io/dev/account/) page on [https://dashboard.snapcraft.io](https://dashboard.snapcraft.io).

 ### The simplest case is where you did everything: